Next Start

 5/10/2021

-Suzuki Loom Works was founded in Japan in 1909 by Michio Suzuki.
-The company made weaving looms used for silk production.
-Fast forward to 1952, and the company had grown to develop motorcycles that have helped develop the brand’s reputation in the industry.
+Fast forward to 1952, and the company had grown to develop motorcycles that cemented the brand’s reputation in the industry.

-At Motorcycle Mechanics Institute (MMI), students have the opportunity to learn how to maintain and repair Suzuki motorcycles in the Factory Authorized Suzuki Training (FAST) program.
-This specialized training course allows students to focus on the Suzuki brand and earn certifications that are required for working at Suzuki dealerships.
+At Motorcycle Mechanics Institute (MMI), students can learn how to maintain and repair Suzuki motorcycles in the Factory Authorized Suzuki Training (FAST) program.
+This specialized training allows students to build brand-specific Suzuki motorcycle servicing skills and earn certifications that are required for working at Suzuki dealerships.1.1

-We’ll take you through the history of Suzuki motorcycles and through the different milestones the brand has experienced, as well as highlight different models that have made an impact.
-You’ll also learn about the relationship that has developed between Suzuki and MMI.
+Keep reading, and we’ll take you through Suzuki motorcycle history and through the different milestones the brand has experienced, as well as highlight different models that have made an impact.
+You’ll also learn about the relationship that has developed between Suzuki and MMI, and how aspiring mechanics can benefit from these networking opportunities!

-After the formation of the Suzuki Loom Works, the company sought to diversify beyond loom production and looked at building a small car.
-This began in 1937, and several prototypes we completed.
-However, due to World War II, plans for the brand to produce motor vehicles were halted, as passenger cars were considered nonessential.
+Following the formation of the Suzuki Loom Works, the company sought to diversify beyond loom production and considered developing a model for a small motor vehicle.
+This began in 1937, and several prototypes were completed.
+However, due to World War II, plans for the brand to manufacture automobiles were halted, as passenger cars were deemed unnecessary.

 The company continued to produce looms until the collapse of the cotton market in the early 1950s.
 This led Suzuki to revisit the idea of manufacturing motor vehicles.

-There was a need for affordable transportation after the war, which led to the production of gas-powered engines that could be clipped on to standard bicycles.
-The first motorized bicycle assembled by Suzuki was known as the Power Free, launched in 1952.
-It had a 36cc two-stroke engine.
+Following the war, there was a need for affordable transportation, which prompted the development of gas-powered engines that could be clipped onto standard bicycles.
+Suzuki launched its first motorized bicycle, the Power Free, in 1952, which featured a 36cc two-stroke engine.

-In 1953, the Power Free was followed by the Diamond Free model.
-The Diamond Free had a 60cc two-stroke engine and was very popular, with more than 6,000 being produced monthly by 1954.
+In 1953, the Power Free was replaced by the Diamond Free model, which had a 60cc two-stroke engine and was extremely popular, with more than 6,000 produced monthly by 1954.

 Suzuki Loom Works changed its name to Suzuki Motor Co. in 1954.
 From that point forward, the brand continued producing motorcycles that helped build its current reputation in the industry.

-1952 Power Free: As mentioned before, Suzuki introduced their first motorized bicycle, the Power Free, in 1952.
+1952 Power Free: As mentioned before, Suzuki introduced its first motorized bicycle, the Power Free, in 1952.
 It was designed to be inexpensive and easy to maintain.

-1953 Diamond Free: After the introduction of the Power Free, the Diamond Free quickly followed and was very popular.
+1953 Diamond Free: After the introduction of the Power Free, the Diamond Free quickly became very popular.
 It featured a double-sprocket wheel mechanism that helped prevent power loss.

 1954 Colleda CO: The side-valve powered Colleda (which roughly translates to “This is it!” in Japanese) was the first “real” motorcycle manufactured by Suzuki.
 It featured a single-cylinder 90cc four-stroke engine.